ryantd42/NY-Legislative-Git/2023/S828A-2023/bill.md

   ___________

- Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on  Rules  --  ordered  to  a third  reading,  amended and ordered reprinted, retaining its place in the order of third reading

- AN ACT to amend executive law, in relation to flood plain  standards  of construction
+ AN ACT to amend the executive law, in relation to flood plain  standards of construction

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 2-a of section 378 of  the  executive  law,  as added by a chapter of the laws of 2022 amending the executive law relat- ing  to  requiring  the examination of current and the recommendation of